ismrmrd/ismrmrd/protocol/README.md

     ISMRMRD_CXDOUBLE = 10 /**< corresponds to complex double */
 };
 ```
 The final field `stream` indicates which of multiple streams that the present entity belongs to.
-The ISMRMRD protocol is a multiplexed streaming protocol; on the wire the packages (or frames) are laid out consecutively but conceptually they correspond to multiple consecutive streams.
-The streams are equivalent to channels and a numbered consecutively from zero (0).
-The follow stream numbers are reserved by the ISMRMRD standard:
+The ISMRMRD protocol is a multiplexed streaming protocol; on the wire the packages (or frames) are laid out consecutively but conceptually they correspond to multiple concurrent streams.
+The streams are equivalent to channels and are numbered consecutively from zero (0).
+It is required that all entitys in a given stream are of the same type.
+An application that receives multiple entity types in the same stream should throw an error.
+The following stream numbers are reserved by the ISMRMRD standard:

 ```
 0: ISMRM Acquisition Raw Data